 Thus, to put in brief, the Rolex Datejust is usually an automatic watch featuring a 36mm case; whereas, the Rolex Oysterdate comes with a 34mm case and a manually-wound movement and the automatic Date watch features a 34mm case.

-Whether you want to ‘sell Rolex watches’ or pawn your Rolex watch with ‘pawnbrokers near me’ to raise instant cash, choosing a reliable one for you is foremost essential.
-With the trustworthy pawnbrokers London at The Luxury Hut, you can choose to ‘sell Rolex’ or avail of a loan against a Rolex watch with full confidence.
+Whether you want to sell Rolex watches at pawnshops near you to raise instant cash, choosing a reliable one for you is foremost essential.
+With the trustworthy pawnbrokers London at The Luxury Hut, you can choose to ‘sell your Rolex’ or avail loan against your Rolex watch with full confidence.

 Expert team, at The Luxury Hut, can assess the best and determine an accurate value of all Rolex watches, be it is a vintage model or modern.
 With a comprehensive understanding and knowledge of the second hand watch market, we provide our customers with a fair and competitive offer for their Rolex timepieces.

 The Luxury Hut pawnbrokers in London offers a simple, straightforward and secure way to sell a Rolex watch or pawn Rolex watches online or via appointment.
 If you want to find out how much your Rolex watch is worth, fill up our online form today.
 Our associates will contact you shortly with an initial price quote.